 Job Duties for a Computer and Information Systems Manager

 There are different types of computer and information systems managers, including chief information officers, information technology (IT) directors, chief technology officers and IT security managers.
 Responsibilities and duties for each title will vary.

 Generally speaking, computer and information systems managers implement and oversee computer-related activity within a company or organization.
 Working with top executives, they help determine the computing system needs for a company and then produce a plan to meet those needs.

 To do the job effectively, computer and information systems managers must stay up-to-date on the latest advances and trends in computing systems, including cybersecurity, an issue that continues to gain importance for organizations as cyber attacks become more frequent and sophisticated.

 Education Requirements for Computer and Information Systems Managers

-Computer and information systems managers typically hold at least a bachelor’s degree in computer science, business or a related field, according to the BLS.
+Computer and information systems managers typically hold at least a bachelor’s degree in computer information systems, business or a related field, according to the BLS.
 Some employers prefer systems managers, especially those at the top levels, to have a master’s degree.
 Often, that degree will be a master’s in business administration.